 Disclosure and Confidentiality

 Student disclosure of a disability is voluntary.
-Northeast considers disability-related information as confidential material, and it will not become a part of a student’s academic record at the College.
-This information will be released only under the following conditions:
+Northeast considers disability-related information as confidential material, and it will not become a part of a student’s academic record.
+Information pertaining to the student’s disability will be released only under the following conditions: